JanKazimir/PomodorUP/README.md

 When you've recovered, feel free to try it out.
 It's free.

-The premise is that a pomodoro timer should tell you the minimum time to stay forcused, not interrupt you while you are.
+The premise is that a pomodoro timer should tell you the minimum time to stay focused, not interrupt you while you are.
 This does exactly that, in *style*.

 I hope you enjoy it.